saathwikasabbiti/DigisparkReverseShell/README.md

 3. Replace 'REMOTESCRIPTURL' with your Pastebin raw URL on line 37 in 'flash.ino'
 4. Open and upload 'flash.ino' via Arduino IDE to your Digispark.
 5. Listen for connections using Netcat. `nc -v -n -l -p PORT`
+6. Once the Digispark is plugged into a Windows system, it will initiate a reverse shell connection to the IP and port specified.

 ## What it Does
 - Disables Windows Defender to allow the Reverse Shell connection between the victim and server.